clins8/clins8/README.md

-💫 About Me:
+ About Me ✨

--Hi I'm a Computer science student👩‍💻<br>- Working with Data science📈<br>
+-Hi I'm a data analyst👾<br>- Working with Data science<br>
--Learning Python libraries and statistics📊<br>
-- Looking to collaborate on projects!
+-Learning Python libraries and statistics📊<br>- Looking to collaborate on projects!

 # 💻 Tech Stack: